RamisaMaliyat/Assignment/README.md

 Whenever code is pushed to the repository, GitHub Actions will automatically run the test suite.

 ## Reporting Bugs and Feature Requests
-To find bugs or have suggestions, please open an issue in the repository.
+To find bugs or suggestions, please open an issue in the repository.